 Step 4: Incorporate the Tamarind

-Add the tamarind soup base or fresh tamarind pulp to the pot.
-Stir well to dissolve and mix thoroughly.
-If using fresh tamarind, you may need to strain the pulp to remove seeds and fibers.
+You have the option of adding either the ready-made tamarind soup base or the fresh tamarind pulp to the pot.
+The idea behind making sure that they dissolve and mix properly is to stir them very well.
+As for fresh tamarind, you may have to strain the pulp if you want to get rid of the seeds and fibers.

 Step 5: Add the Vegetables

-Add the radish slices and let them cook for about 5 minutes.
-Follow with the eggplant and string beans.
-Cook until the vegetables are tender, approximately 10 minutes.
+Throw in the radish slices and allow them to be fried for about 5 minutes.
+Next, come the eggplant and string beans.
+Prepare until the vegetables are soft, roughly 10 minutes.

 Step 6: Season the Soup

-Season your sinigang with fish sauce or salt, and pepper to taste.
-If you prefer a bit of heat, add the green chili peppers.
+Dress your sinigang with fish sauce, salt, and pepper to taste.
+In case you would like a somewhat hot seasoning, put the green chili peppers.

 Step 7: Final Touches